MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 !!! danger `as()` always succeeds!
 Do not cast to the wrong type!
     The `as()` method will always return an instance of the requested type.
 This means that you can convert a text gizmo entity into an `AudioGizmo` without error or warning.
 However if you then attempt to use it as an `AudioGizmo` you will get errors, warnings, and unexpected behavior.
 Don't cast entities, with `as()` to classes they are not. **This is a brittle part of Horizon's TypeScript API that has no workaround.**

-!!! danger Do not use TypeScript's builtin `as` operator on an `Entity`.
+!!! danger Do not use TypeScript's built-in `as` operator on an `Entity`.
     The `as()` method on `Entity` actually does work at runtime; it is not just a type-cast.
 That means the following two lines are **not the same**:
     ```ts
     ✅ const sound = entity.as(AudioGizmo)